vegaprotocol/specs/specs/0038-liquidity-provision-order-type.md

 1. Calculate `liquidity_obligation`, as per calculation in the [market making mechanics spec](./0044-lp-mechanics.md).

-1. Subtract the value obtained from step-1 the amount of the `liquidity_obligation` that is being fulfilled by any limit orders the market maker has on the book at this point in time according to the probability weighted liquidity measure (see [spec](0034-prob-weighted-liqudity-measure.ipynb)).
+1. Subtract the value obtained from step-1 the amount of the `liquidity_obligation` that is being fulfilled by any limit orders the liquidity provider has on the book at this point in time according to the probability weighted liquidity measure (see [spec](0034-prob-weighted-liqudity-measure.ipynb)).
 If you end up with 0 or negative number, stop, you are done.

-1. Using the adjusted `liquidity_obligation`, calculate the `liquidity-normalised-proportion` for each of the remaining entries in the buy / sell shape (for clarity, this does not include any other limit orders that the market maker has).
+1. Using the adjusted `liquidity_obligation`, calculate the `liquidity-normalised-proportion` for each of the remaining entries in the buy / sell shape (for clarity, this does not include any other limit orders that the liquidity provider has).

 1. Calculate the volume implied by each entry in the refined buy/sell order list.
 You will now create orders from this volume at the relevant price point and apply them to the order book.